koyo-nic/koyo-jakanees.github.io/README.md

 To build this locally on your machine simply download or clone this repo and/or extract the contents of the zip file and open the *index.html* file

-from terminal *(for *nix based users)* within the directory of this folder simply type 'python -m simplehttpserver' and it will open in your default browser
+from terminal *(for *nix based users)* within the directory of this folder simply type '<python -m simplehttpserver>' and it will open in your default browser
 **requirement:** Chrome or Mozilla for optimum experience.
 ## Known :bug: